liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/02-creating-the-screenlet-ui.markdown

     void showFinishOperation(String userAction, List<GuestbookModel> guestbooks);

 This method requires that you import `com.liferay.docs.model.GuestbookModel` and `java.util.List`.
-You'll use `showFinishOperation` in the view class to refresh the list of guestbooks displayed by the Screenlet.
+You'll use `showFinishOperation` in the View class to refresh the list of guestbooks displayed by the Screenlet.
 The Screenlet calls this method with the list of guestbooks retrieved from the server when the given user action, represented by `userAction`, occurs.
 You might now be thinking, "Hold